ParmarTarun/Human-Emotion-Analysis/readme.md

 ## <a>2.
 Dataset Used</a>
 - [ferc2013.csv](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)

 Fer2013 is a challenging dataset.
-The images are not aligned and some of them are uncorrectly labeled as we can see from the following images.
+The images are not aligned and some of them are uncorrectly labeled.
 Moreover, some samples do not contain faces.

 ### <a>Dataset includes:</a>